 - Must be 21 years of age by graduation from the academy.

 - Must have a valid driver's license and obtain a New Mexico driver's license within 30 days of your hire date.

 - You must be a United States citizen.

 - You must have a high school diploma or GED.

 - Must have 32 credit hours from an accredited college or university (minimum 2.0 GPA).
 College credit requirement will be waived if you have 2 years active military service or 4 years in the reserve/national guard.
 An honorable discharge is required, as stipulated on your DD-214.
 A general discharge will be considered on a case by case basis.

 - No felony convictions.
 Criminal activity in which applicant has been convicted of, pled guilty to, or entered a plea of nolo contendre to any felony charge, been involved in any prosecution diversion program (PPP) as adjudicated for a felony crime committed will be permanently disqualified.
 Felony arrests will be evaluated on a case by case basis.

 - No misdemeanor convictions within the last 3 years from the date of initial testing.
-Candidates who within 3 years preceding their written test date, have been convicted of, pled guilty to, or entered a plea of nolo contendre to any violation of federal law, state law, or local ordinance that would be classified as a misdemeanor crime, will be disqualified until the appropriate time passes (does not include minor traffic violations).
+Candidates who within 3 years preceding their written test date, have been convicted of, pled guilty to, or entered a plea of nolo contendre to any violation of federal law, state law, or local ordinance that would be classified as a misdemeanor crime, will be reviewed on an individual basis (does not include minor traffic violations).
 Misdemeanor arrests will be evaluated on a case by case basis.

 - No DWI convictions within the last five years from the date of initial testing, whether from an administrative sanction by a Motor Vehicle Department, criminal conviction, or military disciplinary action.
 Multiple DWIs in the most recent 10 year period disqualifies an individual as an applicant.
 (Multiple is defined as 2 or more DWIs).
 DWI arrests will be evaluated on a case by case basis.